sanger-archive/aker-billing-mock/README.md

 # Aker - billing facade mock
 A mock service between Aker and Agresso.
 Written in JavaScript using [express](https://expressjs.com/).

+Usage:

+To start a HTTP server in a specific network address and port:

+node app.js -h <host> -p <port>

+To start a HTTPS server, we need to provide the paths to the private key and certificate:

+node app.js -k <keyfile> -c <certificate> -h <host> -p <port>

 # Getting up and running
 * Clone the repo
 * Confirm that you have node and npm installed